gonzalocarreteroh/Encryption-Decryption-Web-App/README.md

-This is a personal project I am working on.
-I started this project because I wanted to combine the knowledge I have gained in my courses Applied Cryptography and Computer Networks, in order to solidify my understanding of both subjects and expand on some of the concepts.
+This is a personal project I worked on during my Fall 23 term.
+I started this project because I wanted to combine the knowledge I had gained in my courses Applied Cryptography and Computer Networks, in order to solidify my understanding of both subjects and expand on some of the concepts.